From Biker Street we encourage the use of bicycles as a healthy, ecological and fast conveyance.

-- Keep a distance of 1.5 meters from cars that are parked to avoid hit a car door that suddenly opens.
+- Keep a distance of 1.5 meters from cars that are parked, in order to avoid hitting a car door that suddenly opens.

-- Anticipate your movements using your arms: extended your left arm when you go to turn to the left, extended your right arm when you turn to the right and extended your arm upwards when you are going to brake.
+- Anticipate your movements using your arms: extend your left arm when you’ll be turning to the left, extend your right arm when you’ll be turning to the right and extend your arm upwards when you are going to brake.

 - In the streets that have bike lanes or bike paths, you must cycle through these, leaving the road for cars, motorcycles and public transport.